Vanilla-OS/handbook/_posts/2022-11-18-first-setup.md

 ### Open VM Tools

-If you are running Vanilla OS inside a virtual machine, you will be prompted to install Open VM Tools to use with the VM.
+If you are running Vanilla OS inside a virtual machine, you will be prompted to install Open VM Tools to use with VMWare applications.
 If unsure, it is recommended to skip this step.

 ![Open VM Tools](/assets/uploads/First_Setup/first-setup-open-vm-tools.webp)